 By the end of the unit, students will plan and write a full literary analysis essay that includes complete paragraphs and clear introductions and conclusions.
 This is a key skill for 7th graders!
 Future units built on this skill.
 If students can master this skill in Unit 1, they will be ready to move on to Unit 2 of the 360 Curriculum, where they will be asked to compare and contrast texts.

-Students will enjoy participating in the Discussion Lesson, which asks students to debate the prompt: “How can the communities we live in either bring us together or separate us?”
+Students will enjoy participating in the Discussion Lesson, which asks students to debate the prompt: “The texts we read in this unit describe relationships between individuals and communities.
+What is the effect of acceptance and rejection in the different texts?”
 This is a great opportunity for kids to practice discussion skills and talk about the texts they have been reading in class.
 These discussions build students' abilities to find appropriate evidence and use it to support their ideas and claims, which will be useful for them in their writing as well.

-Additionally, the Related Media Exploration gives students the opportunity to engage with three videos that will build knowledge about the experiences of being an insider and an outsider, and the benefits of embracing differences to form inclusive communities.
-For example, students will watch a video about students at a school who divide themselves into groups during break time and a video about how a Somali refugee created a community in Minnesota.
+Additionally, the Related Media Exploration gives students the opportunity to engage with three videos that will build knowledge about the experiences of being an insider and an outsider.
+This lesson helps students grapple with the question: “what role do we play in creating community?”
+For example, students will watch a video about students at a school who divide themselves into groups during break time.
 They will use these videos to discuss how students can make their school community more inclusive and welcoming to all.

 How Unit 1 Drives Teacher Success